nrodgers1/Microbialite_simulator/README.md

 </video>

 ATTENION: There is currently a known bug where the automatic installation code defaults to the newest version of Agents.jl which is Agents V7 which introduced some syntax changes which break part of the code.
-If you would like the to run the code please run in Agents.jl V6.2.10 or manually change the sytax of ABM model calls.
+If you would like to run the code please run in Agents.jl V6.2.10 or manually change the sytax of ABM model calls.
 A refined version will be released when peer review is complete.
 This is a one line change to modify the automatic installer.

 The repository contains the code and data associated with the paper "Agent-based modelling of Microbialite Formation through Sedimentation and Precipitation Dynamics" by Niall Rodgers, Laurane Fogret, Mark Van Zulien, Sudha Rajamani, Henderson Cleaves and Sean McMahon.